Trump's Roger Stone power game reveals an unleashed presidency - The Media HQ

 Trump’s comment ignored the fact that, as he has often done in other contexts, he did not step on Stone in suspicious behind-the-scenes interventions, but in a tweet.

-Even though the Justice Department didn’t respond directly to the President’s tweet, the impression is that it’s just as harmful.
+Even though the Department of Justice did not respond directly to the President’s requests, the impression is that this is just as harmful.

 The impartial administration of justice not only requires an effective separation of politics and law.
 The reputation of the Ministry of Justice and the credibility of the rule of law are based on the impression that such a situation prevails.